bergware/dynamix/README.md

 *Dynamix webGui has been updated to version 2.2.10.
 Thanks to the support of the unRAID community a number of fixes and improvements are introduced.
 See the folder "changes" for a list of what has been changed, including changes in the optional plugins.
 All users of earlier versions are encouraged to upgrade to this version.*

-*Starting from version 2.1.0 there is code alignment with the 64-bit version which is released separately.*
+~~*Starting from version 2.1.0 there is code alignment with the 64-bit version which is released separately.*~~

+*64-bit version of Dynamix is not built-in unRAID OS6*

 *Starting from version 2.2.1 the new dashboard page is added to the GUI.*